+The quick answer to the question “Are dental implants safe?” is, yes, they are safe.
 If you are curious about dental implants and their safety, here’s what you need to know.

 Titanium is uniquely biocompatible.
 This means that it is welcomed by and cooperative with your body.
 Unlike other metals which can corrode, cause inflammation, or degrade over time, titanium:

 - Does not cause irritation to your jaw or gums

 - Is accepted by your body’s bones as if it were a naturally occurring substance

 Titanium implants require no special care to maintain.
 As long as you stick to a standard dental hygiene plan, your implants will remain safe and reliable for many years.

 Similarly, the dental-grade porcelain and other materials that we use to make crowns for permanent dental implants are durable, non-toxic, and body-friendly.
 They, too, require only the usual brushing and routine dental visits to maintain their quality, appearance, and functionality long-term.

 Our dental implantation process is designed to protect your safety and provide you with maximum convenience and comfort from start to finish.

 The process begins with a complete dental exam conducted by a capable and experienced periodontist on our team.
 He or she will perform x-rays and take 3D images of your mouth and teeth.
 They will also discuss your medical history with you.